 Learning to float in the wave pool.
-The resort provided free water wings.
-Nice touch.
+The resort provides free water wings.

-Floating down the Lazy River at the Water Park.
+Floating down the Lazy River at the Water Park at Moon Palace Cancun.

-Connor enjoyed floating down the lazy river with his Mama.
+Connor had fun floating down the lazy river with his Mama.
 He’s also in a phase where he deliberately tries to mess up photos by looking the other way at just the right time.

 This was the only decent photo of him after 10+ attempts on the lazy river.
 Little bugger!

 This 3-level jungle gym was such a big hit with our boys.
 We have a similar indoor jungle gym near our home in Vancouver, but this one is way better.
 It’s also brand new.